 Battle sign is a clinical sign.
 No further evaluation is needed to diagnose the sign.
 However, given that Battle sign correlates with an underlying skull fracture, imaging is typically warranted when Battle sign is observed.
-The initial evaluation is with a non-contrast CT scan, although linear or non-displaced fractures may not be detectable, necessitating further imaging.
-If the presentation gets delayed and infection is suspected, a contrast-enhanced CT or MRI may prove useful.
+The initial evaluation is with a non-contrast computed tomogram (CT) scan, although linear or non-displaced fractures may not be detectable, necessitating further imaging.
+If the presentation gets delayed and infection is suspected, a contrast-enhanced CT or magnetic resonance imaging (MRI) may prove useful.

 In general, the treatment following skull fracture depends on the type of injury.
 Patients with linear fractures who have no neurological deficits and have a GCS of 14 or higher can be discharged home safely after a period of observation in the emergency room.
 However, the patient must be available for follow up if he or she becomes symptomatic.
 Children with linear fractures need to be admitted overnight irrespective of the absence/presence of neurological deficits.